This website uses cookies

 What Is Authentication?

-Authentication is the process of verifying that someone—or something—is who they claim to be.
+Authentication is the process of verifying that someone, or something, is who they claim to be.
 In plain terms, it’s the digital equivalent of showing an ID card to prove your identity before gaining access.

 AuthenticationAuthentication